avanijadeja/work-day-scheduler/README.md

 ## Credits

-1) for this application I used like HTML,CSS,Javascript which I learned in my bootcamp class and also I learned from https://w3schools.com/.
+1. for this application I used like HTML,CSS,Javascript which I learned in my bootcamp class and also I learned from https://w3schools.com/.

-2) I am using font and icons form website https://fontawesome.com/icons.
+2. I am using font and icons form website https://fontawesome.com/icons.

-3)I am using bootstap class fluid so first I read from this https://getbootstrap.com/docs/5.0/layout/containers/ and then I decide to use container-fluid class in my application.
+3. I am using bootstap class fluid so first I read from this https://getbootstrap.com/docs/5.0/layout/containers/ and then I decide to use container-fluid class in my application.

-4)I am using date moment() function I read and implement using https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.24.0/moment.min.js.
+4. I am using date moment() function I read and implement using https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.24.0/moment.min.js.

 ## License